cazanelena/elena--progress-log/Week_3.md

 > When splitting files, it’s a good idea to ensure that each file/module does just one thing.
 This will be less of an issue when you switch to react next week.
 A useful resource on environment variables in node.js: [working-with-environment-variables-in-node-js-html](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html)

+> Elena
+> Thanks, Beth.
+Love the article.
+I will make sure I bookmark it for the next projects.